 Investments in the United Kingdom.
 The United Kingdom has one of the largest economies in Europe and is heavily dependent on trade with the European Union ("EU"), and to a lesser extent the United States and China.
 As a result, the economy of the United Kingdom may be impacted by changes to the economic health of EU member counties, the United States and China.
-In 2016, the United Kingdom voted via referendum to exit the EU,commonly referred to as "Brexit".
+In 2016, the United Kingdom voted via referendum to exit the EU, commonly referred to as "Brexit".
 On December 31, 2020, the United Kingdom left the European Union.
 The United Kingdom and the European Union reached a trade agreement on December 31, 2020, which became effective on May 1, 2021 after being ratified by all applicable United Kingdom and European Union governmental bodies.
-The period following the United Kingdom's withdrawal from the European Union member states agree and implement the terms of the United Kingdom's future relationship with the European Union.
+The period following the United Kingdom's withdrawal from the European Union is expected to be one of significant political and economic uncertainty particularly until the United Kingdom government and European Union member states agree and implement the terms of the United Kingdom's future relationship with the European Union.
 Brexit may create additional economic stresses for the United Kingdom, which may include causing a contraction of the United Kingdom economy and price volatility in United Kingdom stocks, decreased trade, capital outflows, devaluation of pounds sterling, and wider corporate bond spreads due to uncertainty and declines in business and consumer spending as well as foreign direct investment.
 The Fund may be negatively impacted by changes in law and tax treatment resulting from or following Brexit.
 Until the economic effects of Brexit become clearer, and while a period of political, regulatory and commercial uncertainty continues, there remains a risk that Brexit may negatively impact the value of investments held by the Fund.
 In addition, if one or more other countries were to exit the EU or abandon the use of the euro as a currency, the value of investments tied to those countries or the euro could decline significantly and unpredictably.